Support the news

 It’s time for us to reimagine how we serve our listeners again in 2020.

-We are honing in on the need of this moment with plans to streamline On Point into a single hour of exceptional, can’t miss radio.
+To hone in on the needs of this moment, On Point will streamline into a single hour of exceptional, can’t-miss radio, starting Monday, October 5.

 We’re going to deliver the best of what listeners today expect: the deep dive of an hour long conversation, the rigor and analysis that are long standing hallmarks of this show, the crackling intelligence of live radio and the profound empathy that comes with highly produced, narrative journalism.

 This is the show where I cut my teeth as a journalist.
 I was a fledgling producer in 2002, and those first five intense years were where I learned how to strive for powerful, revealing conversations.
 That’s why On Point’s core values — depth, complexity, rigor — still drive everything I do to this day.
 That will never change.Meghna Chakrabarti